HG Literary News

 "In rich, exciting prose, Flores takes the reader on a wild and frightening adventure, roving narrative territories left completely unexplored by other recent U.S. writing, territories bordered in the far distance by the fantastic realms of Latin American and Eastern European greats.
 Sardonic, disturbing, and thoroughly pleasurable, Brother Brontë feels like nothing so much as a profoundly generous gift." —Jennifer Croft, author of The Extinction of Irena Rey

-THE BEST WE COULD HOPE FOR BY NICOLA KRAUS / LITTLE A, JANUARY 2025
+THE BEST WE COULD HOPE FOR BY NICOLA KRAUS / LITTLE A, May 2025

 Represented by Soumeya Bendimerad Roberts